gloww12/astral-dots/README.md

 Dotfiles for my setup using [Hyprland](https://hyprland.org/) on [Arch](https://archlinux.org/)

-Primarily based on the [Catppuccin](https://catppuccin.com/) colour scheme
+Primarily based on the [Catppuccin mocha](https://catppuccin.com/) colour scheme

 this repo has my configs for:
 - [fish (with fisher)](https://fishshell.com/)